devloop01/svg-art-generator/README.md

 # SVG Random Art Generator

-You can use the generator to create some beautiful svg patterns WHY are you waiting go grab one! -> [here](https://devloop01.github.io/svg-art-generator/)
+You can use the generator to create some beautiful svg patterns

+What are you waiting for go grab one! -> [HERE](https://devloop01.github.io/svg-art-generator/)

 ### Codepen [Demo](https://codepen.io/dev_loop/full/gOayXRo)